anaiccial/cakebell/README.md

-# BirthdayBuddy Support
+# BdayBuzzer Support

 If you need help or have questions, please contact:

-📧 Email: support@deinedomain.de
+📧 Email: anaiccial@icloud.com

 Or open an issue in this repository.